isthisthat/Pysheet/README.md

 * Allow indexing by more than one column (e.g. chromosome\_position\_allele)
 * Allow creation of SubSheets, i.e. to extract certain rows and columns from a Pysheet
 * Integrate version control (perhaps git) for disaster recovery of spreadsheets operated on
-* Read global settings from a .pysheetrc rather than hard-code them
-* Submit this as a package to PyPi
 * Please [let me know](https://github.com/isthisthat/Pysheet/issues) if you'd like to see more features!